bkapidani/TETFIT/README.md

 <h1>The TetFIT toolbox</h1>
 <p>TetFIT a simulation toolbox which was developed during my Ph.D. thesis work at the University of Udine, which now has been superseeded by arbitrary polynomial degree versions available in Netgen/NGSolve (see <a href="https://ngsolve.org">[https://ngsolve.org]</a>).
 The source-code is written in C++ and works under Unix architectures (tested on Debian 9), MacOs and on Windows, compiled in the CygWin Posix compatibility layer or using WSL.
-All the documentation that follows is taken from chapter 7 of my final thesis report available at <a href="https://air.uniud.it/bitstream/11390/1142992/2/thesis_kapidani_pdfA.pdf">[thesis]</a></p>
+All the documentation that follows is taken from chapter 7 of my final thesis report available <a href="https://air.uniud.it/bitstream/11390/1142992/2/thesis_kapidani_pdfA.pdf">here</a>.</p>

 <h2>The user interface</h2>
 <p>The executable is called on the terminal with the instruction:</p>